Relationships Australia South Australia Board of Directors:

 Kay has been the Chief Information Officer for large organisations such as WorkCoverSA (now Return to Work SA), ElectraNet SA and the SA Department of Education.

-Kay holds an MBA from the University of Adelaide and is currently working as a consultant with the Department of Communities and Social Inclusion.
+Kay holds an MBA from the University of Adelaide and is currently working as a consultant with the Department of Human Services.

 Diarmid is a Director at Leed Consulting, an Adelaide based consultancy specialising in organisational and leadership development.
 Diarmid founded Leed in 2010 after returning from the UK, where he facilitated senior leadership development and organisational development projects across Europe at the height of the global financial crisis.